ervandew/eclim/doc/content/install.rst

 The upgrading procedure is the same as the installation procedure but please be aware that the installer will remove the previous version of eclim prior to installing the new one.
-The installer will delete all the files in the eclim eclipse plugins and the files eclim adds to your .vim or vimfiles directory.
+The installer will delete all the org.eclim* eclipse plugins along with all the files eclim adds to your .vim or vimfiles directory (plugin/eclim.vim, eclim/\*\*/\*).
-So if you made any alterations to any of these files, be sure to back them up prior to upgrading.

 .. _uninstall: